Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Experiments

 \subsection{Ablation Study}

-\paragraph{Comparison of Different Diffusion Processes} We substitute the modality process in Section~\ref{sec:modality_diffusion} to compare the performance of different diffusion processes, as the process can be in various forms.
+\paragraph{Comparison of Different Diffusion Processes} We substitute the modality process in Section~\ref{sec:modality_diffusion} to compare the performance of different diffusion processes.
 For comparison, we use two typical discrete diffusion processes proposed in~\citep{austin2021discrete}: D3PM absorbing and D3PM uniform.
-With some given probabilities $\beta_t$'s, the D3PM absorbing process masks each token in $Y_{t-1}$ in every forward step, and the D3PM uniform process substitutes tokens in $Y_{t-1}$ with any other tokens uniformly.
+In each forward step, the D3PM absorbing process masks each token of $\bm{y}_{t-1}$ with some given probabilities $\beta_t$, while the D3PM uniform process substitutes tokens in $\bm{y}_{t-1}$ with any other tokens uniformly.
 In our experiment, $\beta_t$ is set to $1/(T-t+1)$.
 From the results in Table~\ref{tab:process}, we can find that our modality gains significant improvement over the absorbing and uniform process.

-\paragraph{Effectiveness of Residual Glancing Training} To verify whether residual glancing and the glancing schedule are effective, we compare the models without these techniques.
-As shown in Table~\ref{tab:glancing}, removing either technique causes performance decline on the WMT datasets, indicating glancing remaining tokens and the glancing schedule are beneficial for achieving better generation quality.
+\paragraph{Effectiveness of Residual Glancing Training} To verify the effectiveness of the residual glancing, we remove our proposed modification for the glancing training for comparison.
+The results are shown in Figure~\ref{fig:glancing}, note that the result of \method without RGS uses the original glancing training.
+We can find that removing residual glancing causes a performance decline, indicating that our residual glancing improves the original glancing training.